southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

+So, if you wanted to add a label of `type=webserver` to all the Pods in the `my-nginx-namespace` Namespace, you would use the following example.

+Label Pods:
 ```bash
 kubectl label pods --all type=webserver -n my-nginx-namespace
 ```